mangrovesdb/MangrovesDB/docs/source/installation/installation.rst

 Quickstart Tutorial
 ----------------------

-You can simply use mangroves CLI to query data on the public blockchain, e.g., Ethereum.
-You can also test the mangroves compatible library with SQLite SDK.
+You can easily use mangroves CLI to query data on the public blockchain, e.g., Ethereum.
+You can also test the mangroves SQLite compatible API in any programming language and platform.
 In what follows, there are some examples of how to test each of these services:

 MangrovesDB CLI
 +++++++++++++++++

 - **1. Running mangroves CLI**

-From a terminal, run:
+After installation, in your terminal, run:

 .. tabs::